SystemsApproach/tcpcc/algorithm.rst

 retransmit mechanism can detect up to three dropped packets per window.

-There is one last improvement we can make.
+There is one further improvement we can make.
 When the fast retransmit mechanism signals congestion, rather than drop the congestion window all the way back to one packet and run slow start, it is possible to use the ACKs that are still in the pipe to clock the sending of